Trading on your mind?

 Pending orders are queued orders that only execute when the market reaches predetermined conditions.

 Buy Limit: The current price level is higher than the value of the placed order.
-Orders of this type are usually placed in anticipation of that the currency price, having fallen to a certain level, will increase.
+Orders of this type are usually placed in anticipation that the currency price, having fallen to a certain level, will increase.

 Buy Stop: The current price level is lower than the value of the placed order.
-Orders of this type are usually placed in anticipation of that the currency price, having reached a certain level, will keep on increasing;
+Orders of this type are usually placed in anticipation that the currency price, having reached a certain level, will keep on increasing;

 Sell Limit: The current price level is lower than the value of the placed order.
-Orders of this type are usually placed in anticipation of that the currency price, having increased to a certain level, will fall
+Orders of this type are usually placed in anticipation that the currency price, having increased to a certain level, will fall

 Sell Stop: The current price level is higher than the value of the placed order.
-Orders of this type are usually placed in anticipation of that the currency price, having reached a certain level, will keep on falling.
+Orders of this type are usually placed in anticipation that the currency price, having reached a certain level, will keep on falling.

 SOCIALIZE